shardapatil/Java_Notes/Advance_Java/Session 5&6/file1.md

 After that, Servlet page is compiled by the compiler and gets converted into the class file.

 Moreover, all the processes that happen in Servlet are performed on JSP later like initialization, committing response to the browser and destroy.

+                                                            JSP directives

+The jsp directives are messages that tells the web container how to translate a JSP page into the corresponding servlet.

+There are three types of directives:

+1. page directive
+2. include directive
+3. taglib directive

+Syntax of JSP Directive:  <%@ directive attribute="value" %>

+1. JSP page directive: The page directive defines attributes that apply to an entire JSP page.

+Syntax of JSP page directive:  <%@ page attribute="value" %>

+Attributes of JSP page directive: import contentType extends info buffer language isELIgnored isThreadSafe autoFlush session pageEncoding errorPage isErrorPage

+2. Jsp Include Directive:  The include directive is used to include the contents of any resource it may be jsp file, html file or text file.
+The include directive includes the original content of the included resource at page translation time (the jsp page is translated only once so it will be better to include static resource).

+Advantage of Include directive:  Code Reusability

+Syntax of include directive:  <%@ include file="resourceName" %>

+3. JSP Taglib directive: The JSP taglib directive is used to define a tag library that defines many tags.
+We use the TLD (Tag Library Descriptor) file to define the tags.
+In the custom tag section we will use this tag so it will be better to learn it in custom tag.

+Syntax JSP Taglib directive:  <%@ taglib uri="uriofthetaglibrary" prefix="prefixoftaglibrary" %>